Table of contentsClick link to navigate to the desired location

 ]).then(results => console.log("All completed:", results));

 And Promise.race() returns the first completed promise.
-This method is easy to remember by the name race - whoever finishes first wins.
+This method is easy to remember by its name race - whoever finishes first wins.

 Promise.race([